TreekiCloud/action-creator-mirror/README.md

 >- Who don’t want to write constant strings.  (never write const ADD_TODO = 'ADD_TODO')

->- Who want single source of truth and don’t want to look over actions  back and forth.
+>- Who want single source of truth and don’t want to look over actions  back and forth (No more actionTypes.js).

 >- Who want to group relative variables and concepts into one array.

 >- Who still want to keep the redux real.

->- And (most importantly) who want to use the Auto-Completing feature in IDEs.
+>- And (most importantly) who want to use the auto-completing and js-validator in IDEs.

+Currently, this helper only works with redux-thunk middleware.

 ## Install
 ```
 npm install --save action-creator-mirror